InsertKoinIO/koin/docs/upgrade/migrate.md

 #### Reimporting for new API

-If you seen unresolved Koin API import, you can try to remove/reimport the used API as some packages has been moved in the Koin core module.
+If you have seen unresolved Koin API import, you can try to remove/reimport the used API as some packages has been moved in the Koin core module.
 See new section

 #### Kotlin Core & JVM features